dweomer/dockit/README.md

-# sweomer - automating docker swarm init/join with consul
+# sweomer - Docker Swarm, with Consul
+---